jamalei/scripts/README.md

 # SCRIPTS
 Collection of personal scripts from Windows, Mac, and Linux platforms.

-Some scripts were made to help solve business solutions during my support in my IT career.
+Some scripts were made to help solve business solutions throughout my IT career.
 Enjoy!

 ![Theme Preview #1](/media/PREVIEW1.gif)